Frequently Raised Concerns

-In fact other than portability, there isn't a single quality or behavior that's shared between files and books.
+In fact other than portability, there isn't a single quality or behavior shared between books and digital files.
 Do people want to own an "XML" of Harry Potter and Prisoner of Azkaban?
 I don't think so.
-Not unless they were all writing a parser utility like we developers do, which is a very specific usecase.
-First principles thinking helps us arrive at two core issues at hand:
+Not unless they were writing a parser utility like developers usually do, which is a very specific use-case.

 Can an enterprise-y file (like PDF or any other format) equal or exceed the experience of an atomic book?